 The good news is that almost all of the causes of dog hiccups are things about which you really don’t need to worry about.
 If your dog gets too excited, eats or drinks too fast, or just gets a little too much exercise, he or she might start with the hiccups.
 This is a normal part of dog ownership and the best thing you’ll be able to do is to wait it out.
 With that said, there are a few specific situations in which you might want to at least pay a little more attention.

 Of all the hiccups, puppy hiccups are probably the cutest.
 These tiny exclamations almost always come because your puppy is just eating a little too fast.
-In his or her excitement to eat all of his or her puppy chow, your dog is actually going to end up inhaling a lot of air at the same time.
+In his or her excitement to eat all of his or her puppy food, your dog is actually going to end up inhaling a lot of air at the same time.
 Since there’s only one place for all of that air to go, your dog is going to end up hiccuping.
 While this isn’t dangerous, you may want to slow down your puppy’s eating so that he or she has a little more room to digest his or her food.

 Chronic Hiccup Causes